khazaei/vision-hist/README.md

 ## VGG

-VGG was introduced in 2014, and its main contribution was increasing the number of layers.
-It was able to achieve a top-5 error rate of 8%.
-There was a theory that deeper networks were more performant; however, deep networks were difficult to train.
-Better AIML techniques and GPU support provided the opportunity to train deeper networks.
-VGG introduced different configurations, including a 16-layer network and a 19-layer network.
+Introduced in "Very Deep Convolutional Networks for Large-Scale Image Recognition - Simonyan, K. et al. (2014)", VGG significantly contributed to deep learning by increasing the number of layers in neural networks.
+It achieved a top-5 error rate of 8%.
+At the time, there was a prevailing theory that deeper networks would perform better; however, such networks were notoriously difficult to train.
+Advances in AI/ML techniques and enhanced GPU support eventually made it feasible to train deeper networks like VGG.
+This model came in different configurations, including variants with 16 and 19 layers.

 ### Network Architecture

-VGG16 network consists of 13 convolutional layers followed by 3 fully connected layers.
-For the full details of the parameters see below.
+The VGG16 network consists of 13 convolutional layers followed by 3 fully connected layers.
+For full details on the parameters, please see the section below.

 ```
 ----------------------------------------------------------------